 DeRossett’s case is a rare one as he was not acquitted.
-The ruling this week means there should have never been an arrest in the first place.
+The ruling means there should have never been an arrest in the first place.

 “The appellate decision is better than a jury acquittal.
 An acquittal only means ‘not guilty.’
 This order means that John is innocent, that his actions were justified, and that he never should have been arrested in the first place.
 It’s a total vindication,” said DeRossett’s Orlando-based attorney, Michael Panella.

 , ” . . .
 Great, great.
 Thank God.
 Thank Jesus.
 Thank everybody, thank you.
 You just don’t know, how it feels, you know?
 I’m trying to hold the tears back,” DeRossett said in a statement issued to FLORIDA TODAY.